Lionsberg/JordanNicholas-org/Join Us.md

 Welcome!
 We deeply appreciate your support.

-Please email J@Lionsberg.org to be added to the movement.
+Please email J@Lionsberg.org and we will connect you to the movement.